robindrost/docs-1/docs/portals.md

 - Filtering
 - Search

+#### Social share

+With the social share interaction you can encourage your audience to share a short message on social platforms.

+Key features:

+- Predefined message
+- Native share functionality on mobile devices
+- Selected sharing platforms on desktop
+- Option for auto or manual closing

 ### Gamification pack

 If you run a competition or would like to give prizes to your audience, this pack is what you need.
 It includes new interactions like estimation and prediction which are ideal for gamification.
 Additionally, the leaderboard lets users check their points and compare themselves against the top points.